Order pillar candles and tea-lights for home delivery, plus festive coffee, tea, jams & chutneys.

 So today’s the day to:

-- Buy a large supply of tea-lights and candles to last through the holiday season, arranging for the heavy load to be delivered or collected through click-and-collect.
+- Buy a large supply of tea-lights and candles to last through the holiday season, arranging for the heavy load to be delivered.

-- Start actively clearing the freezer and cupboards of unwanted food items – wasting as little as possible and bearing in mind tins can be donated to charity food banks.
+- Start actively using up the items in the freezer and cupboards – bearing in mind tins can be donated to charity food banks.

-- Think ahead to the amount of ice you may need for parties and other social gatherings and obtain the necessary ice cube trays and/or bags.
+- Think ahead to the amount of ice you may need and obtain the necessary ice cube trays and/or bags.

 - Purchase Christmas coffee, tea, jams, chutneys and pickles from your favourite stores and have them delivered.